Posted in Recipes on 18.12.2017

 Once you’ve squeezed the fu heck out of it you can then start to impart flavour with deliciously earthy leeks

-and lots of fresh herbs, alongside gorgeously firm chestnut mushrooms as well as actual chestnuts, garlic and creamy dreamy goat’s cheese.
+and lots of fresh herbs, alongside gorgeously firm chestnut mushrooms as well as actual chestnuts, garlic and vegan cream cheese.

 There’s a bit of faffing that follows as you’ll need to wrap the whole thing in cling film and chill in the fridge for an hour or so.